yimingxt/yimingxt.github.io/_pages/about.md

   - /about.html
 ---
 <p>
+I am an Assistant Professor in the Department of Mathematics at the University of Kentucky.

-I am currently a Postdoctoral Fellow in the Department of Statistics and Actuarial Science at the University of Waterloo.
-I earned my Ph.D. in Mathematics from the University of Utah in 2022 and subsequently spent a year at Wells Fargo.
-Beginning in Fall 2024, I will join the University of Kentucky as an assistant professor.
+During 09/23 to 08/24, I was a Postdoctoral Fellow in the Department of Statistics and Actuarial Science at the University of Waterloo mentored by <a href="https://aukosh.github.io/">Aukosh Jagannath</a>.
+Prior to that, I worked as a Quantitative Analytics Specialist at Wells Fargo Bank for a year.
+I obtained my Ph.D. in Mathematics from the University of Utah in 2022 under joint supervision of <a href="https://www.math.utah.edu/~alberts/">Tom Alberts</a> and <a href="https://www.sci.utah.edu/~akil/index.html">Akil Narayan</a>.
 </p>

 <p>
 My research interest is in mathematics of data.
 Specifically, I work on randomized algorithms, network data analysis, and multifidelity methods.
-As a problem-driven researcher, I enjoy learning new ideas from all walks of life and finding connections between them.
+As a problem-driven researcher, I enjoy learning new ideas and open to potential collaboration.
 </p>

 <p>